djndl1/CSNotes/cpp/cpp_oop.md

 - [operator new and new expression](https://stackoverflow.com/questions/1885849/difference-between-new-operator-and-operator-new)

-POD types without constructors are guaranteed to initialized to zero unless adding the brackets `()`.
+POD types without constructors are not guaranteed to initialized to zero unless adding the brackets `()`.
 If the struct has a default data member initializer, `()` initializes the POD data to that.
 Objects of arrays are initialized using their constructors (with the default constructors only).

 It's totally legal and safe to create `new int[0]` (and `malloc(0)`, both of which returns nonzero pointers under glibc and musl).